dr-jam/GameplayProgramming/README.md

 *Peer-review* - For each programming excercise, each student will perform a peer review for another student's work.
 The reviewing student will be given access to the repository of another student's submmission for review.
 The peer-reviewer will make a new branch in the repository named "review" and will be responsible for a code review based on C# style guides, an assessment of how well the submission achieved the objectives of the assignment, and notes for improvement.

-### Project
+### Group Game Project

-Exciting things TBA.
+You will design and develop your own game given a set of themes and constraints in teams of 5.
+Each team embmer will have a main role and a sub-role on the game.

+### Quizzes

+Light quizzes will be given during discussion sections.
+Their contents will be based on recent lectures and readings.

-### Participation and Portfolio
+### Participation and Attedance

 Students are required to attend and participate in class, labs, and their team meetings.
-Additionally, you can boost your participation points by building a portfolio of your work that is accessible to other via the web.
+Attendance will be taken during lectures and discussion sections.

 ## Schedule